nevindnl/2048x/README.md

 }
 ```

-DOM methods were used to render the grid,
+DOM methods are used to render the grid,

 ```Javascript
 drawGrid(){